AdithyaDV/AdithyaDV/README.md

-- 👋 Hi, I’m @AdithyaDV
+- 👋 Hi, I’m Veera Adithya Dittakavi
-- 👀 I’m interested in AI, Ml and Data science as personal fields and Robotics as a major
+- 👀 I’m interested in AI, Deep Learning and CV roles
-- 🌱 I’m currently pusrsuing Graduation in relative field of Electronics and Communication Engineering with Major as Digital Twinning and Deep Learning
+- 🌱 I’m currently pusrsuing Masters in the field of Electrical and Computer Engineering at Purdue University West Lafayete
-- 💞️ I’m looking to collaborate with Robotics peeps
+- 💞️ I’m looking to collaborate with industry peeps and willing to gain experience.

 <!---
 AdithyaDV/AdithyaDV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.